CharlotteAneriksson/kigerMustang/README.md

        - Solution: Put id="destination" on other element then header.
   6. Some effects didnt work browser wide.
        - Solution: Tried adding autoprefixers for all browsers, some helped.
+  7. Collapsed menu doesnt go away when clicked on a link, kind of ruining the UX when chosen a link.
+       - Solution: https://www.youtube.com/channel/UC9500QCai-WdIiQGrbJ-i_A hade a great codeblock i could use to solve the issue.

 ## Credit